pbloem/cleartxt/README.md

 If this is the first time you hear about password hashing, you have absolutely no reason to be confident about your security.
 But even if it is fine, and nobody will ever hack your site, there are many other ways this could go wrong:

  * You are (probably) emailing users their password.
 Emails are not encrypted by default and anybody relaying the email data from you to your sender can read that email.
  * Your system administrator and your developers have access to this data.
 They could read the emails of any users that reuse their email password for your site.
-I'm sure they're all very nice and trustworthy people but everybody has their weak moments.
-The more developers you hire, the more likely your are to trust the wrong person.
+I'm sure they're all very nice people, but it only takes one moment of weakness from one employee.
- * A careless developer might copy the database to their laptop for testing purposes.
+ * A careless developer might copy the database to their laptop for testing purposes, and get hacked themselves.
  * Your backups might be compromised, even if the main site is safe.

 # How should I fix this?

 The most direct fix is to implement [salting](https://en.wikipedia.org/wiki/Salt_(cryptography)) and [hashing](https://www.wired.com/2016/06/hacker-lexicon-password-hashing/) for your user passwords.

-However, **the fact that you've implemented user management yourself hints at a bigger problem**.
-There are many common security mistakes like these, and unless you're a security specialist it's almost impossible to implement something by yourself that covers everything.
+However, **the fact that you've implemented user management _yourself_ hints at a bigger problem**.
+There are many common security mistakes like these, and unless you're a security specialist it's almost impossible to cover everything.

-This is why it's important to build your websites on top of a common, well maintained platform or library.
-Platforms like Ruby on Rails, node.js or Django are used to run thousands of websites and are maintained by hundreds of contributors.
+This is why it's important to **build your websites on top of a well maintained platform or library**.
+Platforms like Ruby on Rails, Node.js or Django are used to run thousands of websites and are maintained by hundreds of contributors.
 This means that when it comes to security, they can provide the attention to detail that you can't.
 Put simply: if you store user information you should build your website on a popular and well-maintained platform.

 **Do not implement user management yourself**.
 Use standard solutions, and use them as they're designed to be used.